cmorace/pycat/utils/pycat-vscode-extension/README.md

 # pycat-tools

-An pycat extension for VS Code
+An extension for VS Code

 ## Installation